 But as good as they are, The Printful doesn’t offer everything we need (yet).
 To make our business model run at peak efficiency, we need to have at least some low cost items to offer as incentive to turn “just lookers” into paying customers.
 For our model, we need some products, perhaps small prints or stickers or buttons, that we can sell at cost.
 Ideally, we want something that we can offer to our customers for 99 cents.

-I’ll explain the strategy behind a 99 cent product in a future post, but for now, let me just say that what we want is a product that is so desirable and so cheap and easy to buy that our prospects can not hep but add it to their cart, thereby changing their relationship with us from just lookers to valued customers.
+What we want is a product that is so desirable and so cheap and easy to buy that our prospects can not hep but add it to their cart, thereby changing their relationship with us from just lookers to valued customers.

 Since The Printful doesn’t offer any product that we can sell for 99 cents and still break even, we will need to use another print on demand to fulfill this need.